What is it?

 Tell me more.
 What is a syllabus?

 For our purposes, a syllabus is any detailed account of a class or class section.
 Not every country represents classes in the same way.
 In the UK and Australia, we also collect reading lists.
-In India, a syllabus is a bundle of classes associated with a degree.
+In India, a syllabus is a bundle of class descriptions associated with a degree.
 We collect those too.

 Because the Syllabus Explorer focuses on assigned texts, it privileges syllabi that provide detail about class readings.
 These represent a bit over 50% of the collection.

-How does the OSP get its syllabi?
+How does OS get its syllabi?

-Primarily by crawling and scraping publicly-accessible university websites.
+Primarily by crawling publicly-accessible university websites.

 Faculty contributions make up a small but significant portion of the collection.
-They also form the basis of an emerging ‘full permission’ collection that we will display and make available for download in a later version of the Explorer.
+They also form the basis of an emerging ‘full permission’ collection that we will index, display, and make available for download in a later version of the Explorer.
 If you would like to contribute syllabi to either the public or non-public collections, please read more here.

 What are ranks, counts, and scores?